TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

 Information Sharing

-We may share your information within Macy’s, Inc. and its affiliates and subsidiaries (including Bloomingdale’s).
+We may share your information within Macyâs, Inc. and its affiliates and subsidiaries (including Bloomingdaleâs).
 We may also share your information with third parties with whom we have a relationship (to opt-out of third party sharing please click here).

 Internally